sodabubblewine/sodabubblewine.github.io/README.md

 I described Ginastera as a "faster Copland".

 Seru Giran was too short: I wanted more after listening to it.
-It is a very comforting album that seemed to combine popular styles from both America and Britian.
+It is a very comforting album that seemed to combine popular styles from both North America and England.

 ### 2025 0413 1644
 If I could just finish one thing before finishing another thing then I would be able to finish more things that people care about now than things they'll care about later.